cloudfoundry/bpm-release/docs/runtime.md

 ### Execution Failed

-In some cases Monit reports the process as execution failed when it is healthy.
+In some cases Monit reports the process as execution failed when the process is actually healthy.
-This is a [known][execution-failed] race condition that can occur in certain unavoidable circumstances.
+There is a [known][execution-failed] race condition that can occur in certain unavoidable circumstances.
-This usually occurs if the process start up takes longer then monits timeout.

-bpm provides monit with a successful startup sooner and bpm then monitors the processes actual startup in its lifecycle avoiding this race condition.

-The [pre-start script][pre-start] runs before the startup and if this script exceeds the timeout it can hit this race conditon.
-The pre-start script must complete quickly.
+This same failure will also appear if bpm's [pre-start script][pre-start] exceeds monit's timeout when executing.
+It is recommended to move time consuming logic from bpm's pre-start to the job's pre-start script.

 [execution-failed]:https://community.pivotal.io/s/article/Deployment-fails-because-monit-reports-job-as-failed?language=en_US